+º

 Induction of translational readthrough on protein tyrosine phosphatases targeted by premature termination codon mutations in human disease

 Leire Torices, Caroline E. Nunes-Xavier, xxxx, Rafael Pulido

 Abstract

 Nonsense mutations generating premature termination codons (PTC) in a variety of genes are frequently associated to somatic cancer and hereditary human diseases, since PTC commonly generate truncated proteins with defective or altered function.
 Induced translational readthrough during protein biosynthesis facilitates the incorporation of an amino acid at the position of a PTC, allowing the synthesis of a complete protein.
 This may evade the pathological effect of the PTC mutation and provide new therapeutic opportunities.
 Several protein tyrosine phosphatase (PTP) genes are targeted by PTC in human disease, the tumor suppressor PTEN being the more prominent paradigm.
 Here, using PTEN and Laforin as examples, two PTP from the dual-specificity phosphatase subfamily, we describe practises/methodologies to analyze in silico the distribution and frequency of pathogenic PTC in PTP genes.
 We also summarize laboratory protocols and technical notes to study in cellular models the induced translational readthrough reconstitution of the synthesis of PTP targeted by PTC in association with disease.